MicrosoftDocs/azure-docs/articles/external-attack-surface-management/labeling-inventory-assets.md

 2. To edit a label, select the pencil icon in the **Actions** column of the label you wish to edit.
 This action will open the right-hand pane that allows you to modify the name or color of a label.
 Once done, select **Update**.

 3. To remove a label, select the trash can icon from the **Actions** column of the label you wish to delete.
-A box will appear that asks you to confirm the removal of this label; select **Remove Label** to confirm.
+A box appears that asks you to confirm the removal of this label; select **Remove Label** to confirm.

 ![Screenshot of "Confirm Remove" option from Labels management page.](media/labels-9a.png)

 The Labels page will automatically refresh and the label will be removed from the list, as well as removed from any assets that had the label applied.
-A banner will appear to confirm the removal.
+A banner appears to confirm the removal.

 ## Task manager and notifications